pmem/pmem.github.io/glossary/index.md

 <br><br><br>
 #### libpmemblk
 The **libpmemblk** library
-library supports arrays of pmem-resident blocks, all the same size, that are atomically updated.
+supports arrays of pmem-resident blocks, all the same size, that are atomically updated.
 For example, a program keeping a cache of fixed-size objects in pmem might find this library useful.
 The algorithm used by **libpmemblk** is the same as the [BTT](#btt)